Night market

 Night markets or night bazaars (夜市) are street markets which operate at night and are generally dedicated to more leisurely strolling, shopping, and eating than more businesslike day markets.
+The culture of night markets originates from China and have spread globally with overseas Chinese populations.
 They are typically open-air markets popular in East Asia, Southeast Asia, and Chinatowns in several other regions of the world.

 History

 The concept of the night market traces its roots back to the medieval Chinese Tang dynasty.
 The Tang government put strict sanctions on night markets and their operations in A.D.
-836. Towards the end of the Tang Dynasty, economic expansion led to less state regulation and restrictions being lifted on night markets.
-During the Song Dynasty (960-1279), night markets played a central role in Chinese nightlife.
+836. Towards the end of the Tang dynasty, economic expansion led to less state regulation and restrictions being lifted on night markets.
+During the Song dynasty (960–1279), night markets played a central role in Chinese nightlife.
 These markets were found in corners of large cities.
 Some stayed open for twenty-four hours.
 Song period night markets are also known to have included restaurants and brothels due to being frequently located near business districts and red light districts.

 Geographical spread

-Night markets are popular in Chinese culture; they are especially common in East and Southeast Asia, found in China, Hong Kong, Macau, as well as Overseas Chinese communities across Taiwan, Thailand, Cambodia, Vietnam, Singapore, Malaysia, Indonesia to the Philippines.
+Night markets are popular in Chinese culture; they are especially common in East and Southeast Asia, found in China, Hong Kong, Macau, Taiwan, as well as Overseas Chinese communities across Thailand, Cambodia, Vietnam, Singapore, Malaysia, Indonesia to the Philippines.
 Nevertheless, night markets are more prominent within ethnic Chinese economic and cultural activities.
 Some well-known night markets exist in Taipei, Kaohsiung, Shanghai, Beijing, Guangzhou, Hong Kong, Singapore, and Bangkok, but they also exist in Chinatowns worldwide.